fleetboard-logistics/fleetboard-logistics.github.io/docs/conizi/howto/index.md

 This describes how to connect a system to the conizi HTTP Poll API using the HTTP protocol.

 There are some requirements to be fulfilled in order to be able to connect to the conizi platform.
-Please have [Access the conizi HTTP input API](#Access-the-conizi-HTTP-input-API).
+Please have a look at [Access the conizi HTTP input API](#Access-the-conizi-HTTP-input-API).

 A detailed tutorial can be found under the following [link](https://git.fleetboard-logistics.com/snippets/14){:target="_blank"}.